xiaolab25/HCC/README.md

 ## Workflow covered by the notebooks

-1. Integrate multiple public scRNA-seq cohorts into a single reference atlas.
+1. Integrate public HCC scRNA-seq cohorts into a unified reference atlas and annotate major lineages.
-2. Define/annotate major lineages and refined subtypes; quantify pathway/program activities.
+2. Perform lineage-focused re-clustering/subtype annotation and quantify gene programs/signatures.
-3. Infer transcriptional regulatory activity (regulons) and metabolic features.
+3. Infer regulatory and metabolic features from scRNA-seq (e.g., regulons and metabolic flux-related features).
-4. Use the reference to support bulk RNA-seq deconvolution and sample-level ecosystem/module modeling (NMF).
+4. Support bulk RNA-seq deconvolution and sample-level ecosystem/module discovery (e.g., CIBERSORTx + consensus NMF).
+5. Process Visium spatial transcriptomics, map cell states to space, and derive spatial domains/features.
+6. Process Xenium in situ transcriptomics, assign cell states, and run neighborhood/gradient-based spatial analyses (with cross-modality alignment utilities where needed).
+7. Reconstruct pseudotime trajectories for selected lineages (Monocle2-based workflow).

-> Spatial transcriptomics (Visium), in situ transcriptomics (Xenium), neighborhood/gradient quantification, and multiplex imaging (e.g., CODEX) analyses are described in the manuscript Methods; this repo focuses on the core transcriptomic notebooks and figure-generation assets.
+> Experimental datasets and analyses (e.g., humanized PDX perturbations, multiplex imaging such as CODEX/mIF, and live imaging) are described in the manuscript Methods; only analysis notebooks and minimal figure assets are organized here.

 ---